Joao280/serverless-localstack/README.md

 docker-compose up
 ```

-### 4. Deploy the Service
+### 4. Deploy the Application

-Deploy the Serverless service to LocalStack:
+Deploy all resources and infra to LocalStack:

 ```sh
 serverless deploy --stage local